sigmacomputing/sigmaquickstarts/site/sigmaguides/src/input_tables_use_cases/input_tables_use_cases.md

 <button>[Sigma Free Trial](https://www.sigmacomputing.com/free-trial/)</button> <button>[Snowflake Free Trial](https://signup.snowflake.com/)</button>

 ### What You’ll Learn
-We will review a few different ways customer are using Input Tables already and show you how to make them work in your own Sigma environment.
+We will review a few different ways customers are using Input Tables already and show you how to make them work in your own Sigma environment.

 ### What You’ll Build